PrabhuTeja19/Future-Stock-Price-Prediction/README.md

   -------

 ## Stock Analysis with Candlestick and Seasonal Decomposition

+By using the this kind of StockAnalysis class with its methods, users can gain insights into the stock's price behavior, identify trends, and understand any seasonal patterns present in the data.
+This can aid in making informed decisions related to investment strategies or market analysis.

 To visualize historical stock price data using candlestick charts and perform seasonal decomposition to identify underlying trends, seasonal patterns, and residuals in the stock prices.